talhawish/Cache-Personal-Access-Tokens-In-Laravel/README.md

 ## Overview

-To optimize API requests, cache Personal Access Tokens in the database instead of querying them with every request.
+To optimize API requests, cache Personal Access Tokens instead of querying them with every request.
 This reduces unnecessary queries and improves performance.

 ## Implementation